Aliasflare/Aliasflare/README.md

 3. Create an API Token `(Account->API Token->Create Token)`
   3.1 Select `Edit Cloudflare Workers` template from `API token templates`
   3.2 Change `Token name` to `Aliasflare`
-  3.3 Add permission `(Zone, Email Routing Rules, Edit)` (needed for automatically creating the worker)
+  3.3 Add permission `(Zone, Email Routing Rules, Edit)` (needed for binding the worker to incoming mails)
+  3.4 Add permission `(Zone, Zone Settings, Edit)` (needed for enabling email routing)
-  3.4 Add permission `(Account, D1, Edit)` (needed for automatically creating the database)
+  3.5 Add permission `(Account, D1, Edit)` (needed for creating the database)
-  3.5 Add permission `(Account, Email Routing Addresses, Edit)` (needed for incoming mail delivery)
+  3.6 Add permission `(Account, Email Routing Addresses, Edit)` (needed for destinations)
-  3.6 Select your account under `Account Resources` `(Include, YOUR ACCOUNT)`
+  3.7 Select your account under `Account Resources` `(Include, YOUR ACCOUNT)`
-  3.7 Select your domain under `Zone Resources` `(Include, Specific zone, YOUR DOMAIN)`
+  3.8 Select your domain under `Zone Resources` `(Include, Specific zone, YOUR DOMAIN)`
-  3.8 Click on `Continue to summary` and then on `Create Token`
+  3.9 Click on `Continue to summary` and then on `Create Token`
-  3.9 NOTE DOWN YOU TOKEN SECURELY!
+  3.10 NOTE DOWN YOU TOKEN SECURELY!
 YOU WILL NEED IT LATER AND CANNOT VIEW IT IF THE TAB IS CLOSED!

 ### 2. Setup GitHub Repository
 1. Fork this repository into your GitHub Account (perferably as private)